 One of these concerns that come up for emerging brands when asked about creating environmentally sustainable products, is the limitations that sustainable fabrics present.

-Sustainability in fashion is something that all brand should be thinking about, and rather than seeing limitations, see opportunity.
+Sustainability in fashion is something that all brands should be thinking about, and rather than seeing limitations, see opportunity.

 So let’s address 3 common objections for sourcing sustainable fabrics and talk about ways to overcome them.